Stew-McD/T-reX_Publication/README.md

 # T-reX for LCA: Publication Repository

 This repository contains the manuscript and data associated with the [T-reX](https://github.com/Stew-McD/T-reX) Python program, developed by the authors for waste and material footprinting in Life Cycle Assessment (LCA) studies.
-The manuscript is in the pre-print stage (at 2024-12-01), submitted and reviewed by the journal *Resources, Conservation & Recycling* - [(web link)](https://www.sciencedirect.com/journal/resources-conservation-and-recycling).
+The manuscript has been published with an open access licence by the journal *Resources, Conservation & Recycling* - [(web link)](https://www.sciencedirect.com/journal/resources-conservation-and-recycling).
+The published version can be viewed online [here](https://doi.org/10.1016/j.resconrec.2025.108464), and is included in this repository [here](https://github.com/Stew-McD/T-reX_Publication/blob/main/home/20250611_T-reX_published-version.pdf).

 <div style="text-align: center;">
     <img src="T-reX_logo-300_noBG.png" alt="T-reX logo" width="300">
 </div>

 ## Contents
+- The published version can be viewed online [here](https://doi.org/10.1016/j.resconrec.2025.108464), and is included in this repository [here](https://github.com/Stew-McD/T-reX_Publication/blob/main/home/20250611_T-reX_published-version.pdf).
 - See the preprint version of the manuscript [here](https://github.com/Stew-McD/T-reX_Publication/blob/main/home/20241201_T-reX_preprint-main.pdf).
 - The peer review process is documented in the [reviews directory](https://github.com/Stew-McD/T-reX_Publication/blob/main/04_T-reX_manuscript-review-documents).
 - Feedback is welcome!